tomasmcguinness/ml-python-heatpump-model/README.md

-# Simple Heat Pump input modelling
+# Simple Heat Pump Machine Learning Model

 This repo contains some Machine Learning experiments I'm doing in an effort to build a simple input prediction model.